 Task Description 1.
 Efficient level of the reliability standard Determine whether the level of the reliability standard (currently set at 0.002% expected USE) remains appropriate or whether the level of the reliability standard should change.
 The modelling and advice under this task assume the reliability standard will remain expressed in terms of expected USE.
-2. Optimal level of the reliability settings based on the current form of the standard Modelling and analysis to support the Panel's consideration and determination of the level of the reliability settings to maintain the reliability standard over the review period, covering: (1) the MPC, and the (2) the CPT.
-3. Appropriateness of the form of the current reliability standard Determine whether the reliability standard remains appropriate or should be expressed in alternative forms.
-For example, the existing reliability standard is defined in 3.9.3C(a) of the NER as the maximum expected USE (USE) in a region of 0.002% of the total energy demanded in that region for a given financial year.
-However, there may be alternative measures, such as Loss of Load Probability and Loss of Load Expectation, that are used internationally and could provide an alternative standard.
+2. Optimal level of the reliability settings based on the current form of the standard Modelling and analysis to support the Panel's consideration and determination of the level of the reliability settings to maintain the reliability standard over the review period, covering: (1) the MPC, (2) the CPT, and (3) the APC.
+3. Appropriateness of the form of the current reliability standard Determine whether the reliability standard remains appropriate or should